 The information we will collect about you includes:

-- name, date of birth, address, contact details
+- Name, date of birth, address and contact details

 - Medicare number (where available) for identification and claiming purposes